Lambozhuang/lambozhuang.me/src/content/blog/ai-vs-real-faces.md

   - study
 # ogImage: https://lambozhuangme.blob.core.windows.net/blog-images/ai-vs-real-faces/poster.png
 description:
   Can people differentiate AI faces and real faces?
-This is a study that I have done in the human perception course in KTH.
+This is a study that I have done in the human perception course at KTH.
 ---

 Can young women differentiate AI faces and real faces when it comes to dating profiles?
-This is a project that I have done in the human perception course in KTH for the past 2 months with my fellow classmates: Sara Danielsson, Olivia Flodkvist, Olivia Martin and Julia Nordqvist.
+This is a project that I have done in the human perception course at KTH for the past 2 months with my fellow classmates: Sara Danielsson, Olivia Flodkvist, Olivia Martin and Julia Nordqvist.
 We looked into how people react and think when they encounter dating profiles with AI generated faces.
 Our conclusion was people are actually quite good at telling the difference between a real face and an AI generated one.

 <img src="https://lambozhuangme.blob.core.windows.net/blog-images/ai-vs-real-faces/poster.png" alt="poster" class="object-contain">